jakobharder/burntime/doc/ai-behavior.md

   - recruits and stations additional guards at threatened or strategically useful camps
 - attacks
   - remembers a strategic target between turns while the route and attack remain safe
-  - prefers weak, nearby camps and avoids routes through other hostile locations
+  - prefers weak, nearby camps; routes through hostile locations are not allowed by the game
   - treats a recently contested camp as strategically important for 16 days
   - retaliates against a human player for 20 days after one of its defenders is attacked
   - retaliation ignores the normal limit on human camp defenders, but still requires sufficient strength